Kasim Hill

-Kasim Ajani Hill (born December 9, 1997) is an American former college football quarterback.
-He played for Maryland, Tennessee, and Rhode Island.
+Kasim Ajani Hill (born December 9, 1997) is an American former college football player who was a quarterback for the Maryland Terrapins, Tennessee Volunteers, and Rhode Island Rams.

 In Hill's first season with the Rams in 2020, he led the team to back-to-back upset wins against ranked opponents.
 In 2021 he led the team to a 7–4 record, was a two-time CAA Offensive Player of the Week and won the NEFWA Gold Helmet Award.
 The following year the team repeated with the same record and won their fourth consecutive Governor's Cup and Hill's second consecutive.
 He beat all statistical career-highs in 2022 as the team was short of a playoff appearance, following the season he was granted his seventh, and final, year of eligibility.

 Early life

 Hill was born on December 9, 1997, in Washington, D.C.
 He started his high school football career with Gilman School in Baltimore, Maryland, before transferring to St. John's College High School in Washington, D.C.
 Coming out of St. John's College he was a consensus four-star recruit, according to all major recruiting databases and was ranked the 93rd-ranked overall player in the class of 2017 by Rivals.com.
 He was named the 2017 Gatorade Player of the Year for Washington, D.C. as well as playing for Team Armour in the 2017 Under Armour All-American Game.
 At The Opening's Washington, D.C.
 Regional he earned quarterback honors.

 As a junior at Gilman School he was an All-MIAA selection and an honorable mention all-state.

 As a senior in 2016, Hill moved to St. John's College, where he was an American Family/USA Today All-USA Washington, D.C.
 First Team, Washington Post All-Metro Honorable Mention, and WCAC All-Conference Third Team selection.
 He threw for 1,431 yards and 16 touchdowns and rushed for 885 yards and ten touchdowns.
 He led the Cadets to an 8–4 record and an appearance in the WCAC championship game.
 He received offers from Michigan, Penn State, and Michigan State but ultimately chose to play for Maryland.